-50% of the students that completed the survey gave this indicator a satisfactory grade.
-The other 50% did not give a grade for this indicator.
-The Assessment Committee decided to analyze material from the Capstone course (Research Seminar Workshop, SICI 4038).
+75% of the students that completed the survey gave this indicator a satisfactory grade.
+Since this indicator was not included on the post-test, the Assessment Committee decided to analyze material from the Capstone course (Research Seminar Workshop, SICI 4038).
 The professors that teach this course told the Committee that they require students to perform on-the-spot testing at the moment they do their final presentation of their project but they are not required to present a testing plan nor a testing report.
-Therefore, the achievement level for this performance indicator was not met.
+The Committee recommends that these documents should become a requirement for this course and for any other courses in which algorithms are implemented.
+Therefore, the achievement level for this performance indicator was met.

-The committee concluded that this outcome is partially met.
-The committee recommends:
+The committee concluded that this outcome was met.